 Many students think that length of residence in the UK is the only criterion, but there are other criteria that have to be met too.

 The broad groups of students who meet the criteria for home fee status are listed below.
 Please note that the list below does not specify all of the strict requirements which apply to each of these categories, which you will need to check carefully using the detailed guidance on fee status which is available from the UK Council for International Student Affairs (UKCISA).
-The guidance details the requirements in the categories of eligibility for home fee status.

 - UK nationals and certain other people who have no restrictions on their stay in the UK

 - People with the right of permanent residence in the UK